 The next step of our Letter Study changes each day.
 These are a few of the types of activities we may choose to do.......

-- Picture Sorts- Students take turns picking up a picture card and placing it in a pile with other pictures that start the similar.
-(For example sorting pictures that start with Mm
+- Picture Sorts- Students take turns picking up a picture card and placing it in a pile with other pictures that start the same.
+(For example sorting pictures that start with Mm and Ss)

 - ABC Concentration- Have students find two pictures that start with the same letter sound.